Eligibility requirements for applicants

 Fields of Expertise

 The professional competencies expected of Fellows may vary from year to year according to the specific requests from the recipient organizations.
-Fields of expertise include – but are not limited to – governance and local development, rule of law, food security, agricultural development, urban development, migration, humanitarian affairs, culture and education, gender, information and communication technology, statistics and data management, private sector development, microcredit, economic development, and sustainable development.
+Fields of expertise include – but are not limited to – the following areas: governance and local development, rule of law, food security, agricultural development, water and sanitation, urban development, migration, humanitarian affairs, culture, education, social protection including disabilities and gender issues, child protection, information and communication technology, statistics and data management, private sector development, microcredit, economic development, communication for development.